confluence/python-textbok/python_notes/02_Python_Basics.rst

 ..
 Todo:: Booleans?
 Do they go in the if statement section?

 * delay discussion of static and class variables until OO section

-* Constants
-  * replace with discussion of mutable vs immutable
-  * mention constants in other languages.

 * Input
   * input()